Locations:

 What can I do to treat COVID-19 if I’m pregnant?

-• Taking medication containing dextromethorphan to reduce coughing.
+• Taking over-the-counter medication containing dextromethorphan to reduce coughing

 Advertisement

-Ask your provider if they recommend a blood pressure monitor or pulse oximeter (pulse ox) to monitor your oxygen levels at home.
+Ask your provider if they recommend using a pulse oximeter (pulse ox) and/or a blood pressure monitor at home.
 They can let you know what symptoms are serious and what to do if you experience them.

-If your symptoms become severe, your provider may recommend treatment in a hospital where you can receive extra care.
-While your chances of hospitalization are low, your risk of hospitalization is higher than a person who isn’t pregnant.
-This is mainly because your risk of serious complications is higher and your provider is acting out of caution to protect you and the fetus.
+If your symptoms become severe, your provider may recommend treatment in a hospital.
+This way, you can receive extra care.
+Your chances of hospitalization are low.
+But your risk of hospitalization is higher than a person who isn’t pregnant.
+Your provider is acting out of caution to protect you and the fetus.

 Care at Cleveland Clinic